mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 - Buttons L2: Exit to selection menu to select another game.
 - Buttons L1+START simultaneously: Show profiler.
 - Buttons START+SELECT simultaneously: Access to the MAME menu.
-- Button R2: Open help & global options.
+- Button R2: Open help , global options, WiiMote searcher.

 NOTE: To type OK when MAME requires it, press LEFT and then RIGHT.

 EMULATION OPTIONS
 --------------------

-After selecting a game on the list next configuration options are available:
+After selecting a game on the list, the following configuration options are available:

 - Video Aspect:
+The video aspect can be configured with the following combination of options:
+Original: Original game driver resolution scaled to window keeping aspect ratio.
+Ratio Not Kept: Original game driver resolution scaled to window without keeping aspect ratio.
+With Cropping: Original game driver resolution scaled to window with cropping.
+Fixed 320x240: Nominal emulated video resolution scaled to fixed 320x240.
+NOTE:If "Not Safe Render Path" is active, only fixed 320x240 is available.

+- Video Rotate:
-The video aspect is configured with the following combination of options:
+The video Rotate is configured with the following combination of options:
-Normal: Nominal emulated video resolution (320x240).
+Normal: Nominal emulated video resolution.
 Rotate: The window is rotated.
 TATE: The window and controls are rotated. (it may help to play some landscape games)